cjpatton/crypto/README.txt

 aez/

-  Implementation of the AEZ authenticated encryption scheme, based on the x86-optimized implementation of AES-128 from OpenSSL.
+  A compliant implementation of the AEZ authenticated encryption scheme v 1.1.
+This mode is based on the x86-optimized implementation of AES-128 from OpenSSL.

   TODO
     - Benchmarking